Rouse Franchise Lawyers: We Mastered Both Sides of Franchising

 - Disputes resolutions and mediation.

-Most franchisees that we advise require a turnkey legal solution.
-We are often involved in business structuring and leasing matters at the same time as advising on the franchise documentation they are delivered.
+Most franchisees we advise look for a turnkey legal solution.
+We are often involved in business structuring and leasing matters at the same time as advising on the franchise documentation provided by a franchisee.

 We have developed a unique process for advising franchisees.